deens-com/frontend/README.md

 ## 🎓 License

-Licensed under the MIT license.
+Licensed under the GNU public license V3.0.
 See [LICENSE](LICENSE) for more information.

+### Big Thanks

+Cross-browser Testing Platform and Open Source <3 Provided by [Sauce Labs](https://saucelabs.com)